richardanaya/web.rs/README.md

 *Make writing web applications using Rust WebAssembly easy*

 I wanted a library that someone could learn in an afternoon how to use and start making interactive browser experiences with.
 This project doesn't support every browser function under the sun.
-Though you can easily add your own using the [Javascript invoking mechanism](https://github.com/richardanaya/web.rs/tree/master/crates/js) used by this library.
+Though you can easily add your own using the runtime [Javascript invoking mechanism](https://github.com/richardanaya/web.rs/tree/master/crates/js) used by this library.
 Feel free to submit a PR for more functionality.

 * async & coroutine support
 * element operations